New Yorkers still dine out but are spending less: Zagat

 Zagat collates diners' ratings and reviews of restaurants in a single guidebook.
 Restaurants are rated on a 30-point scale on food, decor and service.

 New York's Japanese restaurants received the highest average food scores in the poll, with a 24.3 on a scale of 30.
-They were followed by Spanish, Italian, American and French eateries.
+American and French eateries were virtually tied for second, though diners continue to name Italian, by far, as their favorite cuisine.

 Outside of Manhattan, Brooklyn's dining scene continued to heat up.
 Blanca, a 12-seat arrival in the gritty Bushwick neighborhood, won raves for its $180 tasting menu.